Destructor-Ben/BetterNZ/workshop_description.md

 [hr][/hr]
 [h1]Features[/h1]
 [h2]Unite Polynesia Section of Focus Tree[/h2]
 The Unite Polynesia decisions have been moved into focuses and expanded upon.

 Furthermore, 3 states are cored when Polynesia is united but used to be unable to be demanded (Taiwan, Pitcairn Island, and Easter Island).
 This has been changed.
 Islands can also be demanded after Polynesia is formed.
 The cores on Polynesia are also obtained when the Demand Pacific Islands focus is completed instead of when Polynesia is united.

-Some focuses in the shared part of the focus tree have also been changed:
+Some focuses in the shared part of the focus tree have also been changed.
 [list]
   [*]Completing Waitangi Tribunal removes the political power cost of Ratana Alliance [*]Maori Volunteers no longer unlocks the decisions to demand islands, but has a better division template that is unlocked and gives stability and war support buffs